Hixie/isd/servers/src/systems-server/README.md

 The `<disabled>` bit field has bits that specify why the feature is not mining, if applicable.
 It is defined in its own section below.

-The `<flags>` bit field has eight bits interpreted as follows:

-   0 (LSB): There is no more to mine in the source.
-(If set,
-            `<currentrate> is zero, and this is the only bit set.)
-   1      : There are no piles into which to place mined ore,
-            or the piles are full.
-   2      : reserved, always zero
-   3      : reserved, always zero
-   4      : reserved, always zero
-   5      : reserved, always zero
-   6      : reserved, always zero
-   7 (MSB): reserved, always zero

 The `<maxrate>` is the maximum rate of mining for this feature.
 The `<currentrate>` is the current rate of mining.
 This is affected by the availability of resources (see `fcRegion`) and capacity in piles (see `fcOrePile`).

-A mining feature is _active_ if it is in a region (`fcRegion`), not disabled, and there's more to mine.

 When there are no available piles, the actual _useful_ mining rate is determined by the consumers (refineries, `fcRefining`) but the given